Kansas Income Tax Calculator

 What is the Kansas standard deduction?

-Has Kansas been trying to move to a flat income tax?
+Did Kansas move to a flat income tax?

 Are there future rate reductions scheduled for Kansas?